 Ella came to her senses first.
 Their lack of politeness was beyond any limit.

 ‘Nice to make your acquaintance, Mr. Puppy!
-If you could kindly explain who are your mistresses and what is this extremely odd place… ?
+If you could kindly explain who are the fairies and what is this extremely odd place… ?
 And, more importantly, were are our parents?
 We’ve been calm and all, but really, we don’t know these surroundings!’

 ‘Your parents are very well.
 At home, where you left them.
 And you are perfectly safe in the White Kingdom.
 The fairies will explain everything.
 Please follow me.’